 This is the first post in a series of five posts comparing and contrasting task-based and daily wear approaches to arc-rated (AR) clothing programs.
-Next up (coming soon – be sure to check back!) will be posts taking a closer look at issues like liability, challenges with layering, monitoring and productivity, and key takeaways.
+Next, we take a closer look at issues like liability, challenges with layering, monitoring and productivity, and key takeaways.

 As we saw in our last post, one of the earliest decisions you will make in crafting your protective clothing program is whether a “daily wear” or “task-based” approach to arc-rated flame resistant (AR) clothing is the right fit for your company.

 Generally, the best approach for your company will depend on how often your workers are completing work in an energized environment.
 A task-based program can be utilized when workers do not frequently do energized work, while a daily wear program is important when energized work is completed throughout the day.

 Sounds pretty simple, right?
 But be careful not to oversimplify this important decision.